chadbeaudin/Karmada_DD/projects/metal3-io/2025-metal3-io-incubation.md

 - [x] **Document how the project makes decisions on leadership, contribution acceptance, requests to the CNCF, and changes to governance or project goals.**

-The project has documentation regarding its [contributor ladder](https://github.com/metal3-io/community/blob/main/CONTRIBUTOR-LADDER.md), as well as how [changes to the policy](https://github.com/metal3-io/community/blob/main/maintainers/README.md#changing-the-policy) can be done - requiring two thirds of existing maintainers.
+The project has documentation regarding its [contributor ladder](https://github.com/metal3-io/community/blob/main/CONTRIBUTOR-LADDER.md), as well as how [changes to the policy](https://github.com/metal3-io/community/blob/main/maintainers/README.md#changing-the-policy) can be done - requiring two thirds of existing maintainers to approve.

 - [x] **Document how role, function-based members, or sub-teams are assigned, onboarded, and removed for specific teams (example: Security Response Committee).**

-The different community roles are [well documented](https://github.com/metal3-io/community/blob/main/CONTRIBUTOR-ROLE.md) with additional information on onboarding and offboarding.
+The different community roles are [well documented](https://github.com/metal3-io/community/blob/main/CONTRIBUTOR-ROLE.md) with additional information about onboarding and offboarding.

 - [x] **Document a complete maintainer lifecycle process (including roles, onboarding, offboarding, and emeritus status).**

-Roles are [well documented](https://github.com/metal3-io/community/blob/main/maintainers/README.md) including information on how to deal with inactive members.
+Roles are [well documented](https://github.com/metal3-io/community/blob/main/maintainers/README.md) and include information on how to deal with inactive members.

 - [x] **Demonstrate usage of the maintainer lifecycle with outcomes, either through the addition or replacement of maintainers as project events have required.**